rventura20/LinuxClassRepo/Lectures/Week02_Bash/Readme.md

 ```

 We saw before there were newlines appended to the outputs of md5sum and echo.

+\<Do you write software in a different language?
+Have you ever done this? cout? cerr? stdout.write? in your language?
+What is your language of choice? \>

 ## [ 8:45 - 8:55 ] processes
 In this section we're going to talk about processes in linux.
 Processes are just running programs.